A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-\item The set $S \subset X$ is finally obtained from $S_1$ by snapping each coordinate of $x \in S_1$ to the closest meaningful value lower or equal to $x$.
-In the case of the power variable $j$ this value is set to be $P_{\min}(x) + j$, for $P_{\min}(x)$ the minimal allowed power for $x$.
-Even though the power values are not exactly uniformly distributed over their domain interval, they are close enough to being uniform. \end{enumerate}

-A custom LHS implementation based on pyDOE \cite{baudin2013pydoe} was used, in order to have control over the seeds.
+\item each element of $S_0$ is placed within its `case' according to a uniform probability distribution. \end{itemize} While the first condition guarantees a good initial sample, the second condition is essential for it to constitute an appropriate test sample.
+A custom developed implementation of LHS based on pyDOE \cite{baudin2013pydoe} was used for this purpose.

-\subsubsection{Data Snapping}
+\paragraph*{Data Snapping}

-The search algorithm works within a continuous connected domains $X$.
-It generates an initial sample and moves all elements along their own trajectory.
-At every iteration, a sample in $X$ is obtained.
-After the last iteration, all values are snapped to their euclidean closest meaningful value.
-A final kriging round is performed to estimate the likelihood of exceeding the threshold for the obtained configurations.
-In some uncommon instances, if the resulting element $x$ has no practical meaning, it is removed from the resulting sample of critical points.

-The general approach is to treat domain $X$ as a continuous connected subset of $\Rbb^n$, and to derive meaningful (i.e., on the raster from Table~\ref{tab:lhs_variables}) values \textit{a posteriori} (after the last iteration) through snapping to their closest meaningful neighbour.
-The source selection is based on the (frequency, distance)-pair.
-If a frequency is valid for different source types, distance is used a secondary criterion.
+Not all configurations in domain $X$ are valid (i.e. physically measurable).
+The general approach is to treat $X$ as a continuous connected subset of $\Rbb^n$, and to derive meaningful values \textit{a posteriori} (after the last iteration) through snapping to their closest meaningful neighbour.
+In this way the search algorithm does all its works on $X$, after which a final kriging round is performed to the snapped configurations.
+In rare instances, if an element is too far from a meaningful location, it is removed from the resulting critial set.
+This approach avoids having to treat categorical variables, discrete variables and continuous variables differently in the validation procedure, and greatly simplifies all statistical operations without significantly affecting the results.

+As for initial samples generation, the source selection is based on the (frequency, distance)-pair.
+If a frequency is valid for different source types, distance is used as a secondary criterion.
 When no meaningful source exists, the sample point is ignored.
-This approach avoids having to treat categorical variables, discrete variables and continuous variables differently in the validation procedure, and therefore greatly simplifies all statistical operations without notably affecting the results.

-\subsubsection{Variogram Modeling}
+\paragraph*{Variogram Modeling}